tinacms/tinacms-site/content/docs/concepts/fields.md

 ---
 title: Fields
 prev: /docs/concepts/forms
-next: /docs/gatsby/quickstart
+next: /docs/concepts/backends
 ---

 A [form](/docs/concepts/forms 'Tina Concepts: Forms') in Tina is made up of one or more **fields**.

-Tina has several built-in field types, as well as the ability to define your own fields.
+Tina has several built-in [field types](/docs/concepts/fields#field-types), as well as the ability to define your [own fields](/docs/fields/custom-fields).

 ## Field Definition